sagemath/sage/src/doc/en/developer/packaging.rst

 The Sage distribution has the notion of several installation trees.

-- ``$SAGE_VENV`` is the default installation tree for all Python packages, i.e., normal packages with an ``install-requires.txt``, wheel packages, and pip packages with a ``requirements.txt``.
+- ``$SAGE_VENV`` is the default installation tree for all Python packages, i.e., normal packages with an ``version_requirements.txt``, wheel packages, and pip packages with a ``requirements.txt``.

 - ``$SAGE_LOCAL`` is the default installation tree for all non-Python packages.